 BAI complaint over JK Rowling ‘transphobic’ comment upheld

-Harry Potter author was referred to as a ‘bigot’ during segment of show on Newstalk
+Harry Potter author was referred to as a ‘bigot’ during segment of show on Today FM

 Author JK Rowling.
 Photograph: Bryan O’Brien

-A programme on Newstalk in which a contributor referred to author JK Rowling as a “transphobic bigot” breached rules regarding fairness, objectivity and impartiality, the Broadcasting Authority of Ireland has ruled.
+A programme on Today FM in which a contributor referred to author JK Rowling as a “transphobic bigot” breached rules regarding fairness, objectivity and impartiality, the Broadcasting Authority of Ireland has ruled.

 A complaint was submitted in relation to a segment of the Last Word with Matt Cooper on September 18th.